skillrepos/cursor/labs.md

 # Cursor AI for Developers
 ## Hands-on AI-Assisted Coding
 ## Session Labs
-## Revision 1.2 - 10/20/25
+## Revision 1.3 - 10/21/25

 **Follow the startup instructions in the README.md file IF NOT ALREADY DONE!**

 ---

-**Lab 1 - Understanding Cursor's Modes - Build a REST API**
+**Lab 1 - Understanding Cursor's Autocomplete Functionality**

 **Purpose: In this lab, we'll see how to use Cursor's autocomplete for code suggestions.**

 **Setup**

-1. From the workshop root directory, execute the commands below and navigate to the API directory.
+1. From the workshop root directory, navigate to the API directory.

 ```
-cd cursor
-cp -r labs/cursor-modes/starter my-api
-cd my-api
+cd cursor/my-api
 ```

 <br><br>